King-Ruth/arduino-adventure/README.md

 # arduino-adventure
-The Arduino Starter Kit projects, completed
+I worked with the Arduino Starter Kit and a few other resources, and obtained an Arduino Certification.
+This is all the code from the adventure so far.